Class Schedules and Catalog Background Image

 Licensed Vocational Nursing

-NURS 151, NURS 60, and PHAR 100 are prerequisites and must be completed prior to applying for enrollment in the LVN program.
+NURS 151, NURS 160, and PHAR 100 are prerequisites and must be completed prior to applying for enrollment in the LVN program.
 Once prerequisites are completed, students may submit an application packet for admission into the program.
-For admission requirements, go to http://www.miracosta.edu/instruction/nursing/lvnprogram.html.
+For admission requirements, please visit the LVN Program webpage.

 Students accepted into the program must take the Test of Essential Academic Skills (TEAS) Version V and receive a composite score of 58 percent or higher in order to begin the program.
-Study materials for the test can be found at www.atitesting.com.
+Study materials for the test are available from the ATI Nursing Education website.
 Students who do not receive at least a 58 percent will be counseled and have a remediation plan designed.
 They will have one year to complete the remediation plan before retesting for admittance.
-This program has been approved by the Board of Registered Nursing, PO Box 499210, Sacramento, CA 94244-2100.
+This program has been approved by the Board of Registered Nursing, P. O. Box 499210, Sacramento, CA 94244-2100.

 Required courses: